 Sends a SMS message.

 This action is very similar to the Send Email

 action but it sends a SMS text message instead.
 This action assumes there

 is a valid SMS text subscription available.
 See the

 manual for more details on SMS text message configuration.

-Starting in v7.0, you can include an attachment.
+You can also include an attachment.
 To include a dynamically generated attachment (for example, a contact card),

 use the Set Attribute From Lava workflow action.